 First of all, relax.
 Knowing your diagnosis means you can seek treatment.
 As we like to often say, knowledge is power.
 It is important to tell your present and past partner(s) if a test comes back positive, as their health is at risk and they need to be informed to maintain their well-being.
 If the roles were reversed, wouldn’t you want to know? (#goldenrule) If you contract something that is incurable, it is important to tell all future partners as well.
 Note: Not telling a partner about a confirmed diagnosis is a criminal offense in some states.

 You may be fearful of rejection or embarrassment.
 What if they blame me?
 What if they think I’m weird?
 What if they don’t want to sleep with me?
 These are totally natural thoughts to have, but no need to fret.
 Fortunately, most STIs are easy to cure, and all are manageable to treat.
 Also, remember that 20 million number we mentioned at the beginning?
 While we hope this statistic starts going down soon, STIs are hella common!
 The best option to approach the conversation is to be direct, honest, and open to (respectful) questions and concerns.
 If you don’t know the answer to a question, look it up together, or give them the space they may need to process.
 It is also helpful to provide suggestions for where to get tested.

-If you need more information on sexually transmitted infections, STI testing, or how to handle common excuses for not wearing condoms, talk to your doctor or visit your local health clinic.
+If you need more information on sexually transmitted infections, STI testing, or how to handle common excuses for not wearing condoms, feel free to browse our site, talk to your doctor, or visit your local health clinic for more tips.